Creativity and the Circular Economy

 Can Art Change the World?

-UAL students will perform dramatic responses exploring the dangers, challenges and hopeful breakthroughs of building a new economic and social system.
-The performances are followed by a discussion on the role of creativity and environmental sustainability with Sara Ayech, Senior Campaign Strategist, Greenpeace.
+UAL students performed a dramatic response exploring the dangers, challenges and hopeful breakthroughs of building a new economic and social system.
+The performance was followed by a discussion on the role of creativity and environmental sustainability with Sara Ayech (Senior Campaign Strategist, Greenpeace), Tarek Iskander (Artistic Director and CEO, Battersea Arts Centre) and Aste Amundsen (Theatre Maker and Experience Designer).
+Chaired by Gary Campbell, CSM Sustainability Coordinator and Specialist Option Leader, Theatre, Screen and Practice at CCW.

 The Wasteful Imagination – Case Studies

-Creative Director Ram Sellalu, will talk about her clothing start-up Khaloom, which is based in a weavers’ colony in Bangalore where local artisans use looms and traditional craft utilising old yarn to create hand-woven fabrics.
-Members of Basurama, an artist collective, will talk about their work which engages with the concept and material of trash, and has generated a network resulting in over 100 projects in four continents.
+Creative Director Ram Sellalu joined the conversation to discuss her clothing start-up Khaloom, which is based in a weavers’ colony in Bangalore where local artisans use looms and traditional craft utilising old yarn to create hand-woven fabrics.
+Alberto Nanclares da Veiga, member of Basurama, an artist collective, spoke of their work which engages with the concept and material of trash, and has generated a network resulting in over 100 projects in four continents.
+Chaired by Lorna Dallas-Conte, MA Innovation Management